 Sign in to our online system or register for a new account to submit a letter of intent.

-*The deadline for submitting applications to the Rapid Response: Canada 2018 program has now passed*
+*The deadline for submitting applications to the Rapid Response: Canada 2019 (Parkinson’s & Related Diseases) program has now passed*

 Neurodegenerative diseases of aging are among the least understood and most undertreated diseases today.
 If ignored, the social and economic costs of managing these diseases will continue to rise.
 Meeting these challenges requires pioneering approaches to accelerating treatments.

-The Rapid Response: Canada is seed funding.
+The Rapid Response: Canada program is seed funding.
 Preliminary or supporting data is not required.
-Projects can be from $10,000 to $200,000.

 Goal: To provide seed funding for novel, high-risk, high-reward, translational research that will accelerate the development of therapeutics for neurodegenerative diseases of aging.